RodolpheFmd/U-Space-Services-dataset/README.md

 # U-Space-Services-dataset
-This repertory contains a data set from the journal paper "Demonstrating Advanced Collaborative U-Space Services in a UAS Traffic Management Co-Simulation Environment" being a joint effort with PhD students of the ATM&amp;UTM laboratory at Cranfield University.
+This repertory contains a data set from the journal paper "Demonstrating Collaborative Advanced Unmanned Aircraft System Traffic Management Services in a Co-Simulation Environment" being a joint effort with PhD students of the ATM&amp;UTM laboratory at Cranfield University.